c-beth/c-beth.github.io/index.markdown

 ## Bio

-I received my integrated M.Sc. degree from the Department of Computer Science, Kiel University, Germany.
+I received my integrated M.Sc. degree from the Department of Computer Science, Kiel University, Germany in 2020.
 For my thesis titled *"Overcoming Oversmoothing in Graph Neural Networks with High-Pass Graph Filters"*, I designed and implemented a prototype for graph neural network layer that complements conventional low-pass filtering techniques typically used for graph neural networks, enabling a deeper network architecture.
 I am currently a PhD candidate in the Department of Computer Science at Kiel University, supervised by Prof. Dr. Matthias Renz.
 My research focuses on the analysis and management of heterogeneous graphs, where nodes and edges are assigned types.
 There, I design efficient pattern mining algorithms and index structures for pattern-based similarity search.